How To Successfully Change Careers After A Layoff

 Before committing to a career change, make sure you're ready to close the door on your current career.

 A career change should not be an impulse decision or strictly driven by the trauma of a layoff.
 So, it's important to take some time to really think things over.

-Identify the new industry that you're looking to get into and narrow down a few companies that you would like to pursue.
+Identify the new industry that you're looking to get into and then create an interview bucket list of 10-12 companies where you would like to work.
 Take a self-inventory of yourself and identify the transferable skills you possess that would also apply well to this new industry.
 Identify where you need to upskill.

 What skills are you missing for this new position?
 Come up with a plan for gaining these skills.
 Attend training courses, workshops, classes, or certification opportunities.